cosmos/cosmos-sdk/docs/overview.md

 ### Permission

 Each application is run in a sandbox to isolate security risks.
-When interfacing between applications, if a one of those applications is compromised the entire network should still be secure.
+When interfacing between applications, if one of those applications is compromised the entire network should still be secure.
 This is achieved through actor permissioning whereby each chain, account, or application can provided a designated permission for the transaction context to perform a specific action.